JosephiusX/Python-Finance/README.md

         - also if I type out an option like so 'np.random.rand' and press 'shift + tab' I can see a description of the method

 \*\* still need to finish note takeing on this lesson

+13. NumPy Indexing and Selection

+\*\*

+14. NumPy Operations

+notes in jupyter